Electrical Measuring Instruments: Indicating, Recording & Integrating Types

 1. Indicating Instruments:

-• Indicating Instruments are those which indicate the instantaneous value of the electrical being measured.
+• Indicating Instruments are those that indicate the instantaneous value of the electrical quantity being measured.

 • The indicated instruments indicate the R.M.S value of the electrical quantity.